Al Qasimi Hospital performs the first cardiac catheterization surgery using the latest scanning device

 The Director General of Al Qasimi Hospital, Dr. Aref Al Nouriani, confirmed that the device used is very accurate and capable of scanning tiny coronary capillaries and detecting atherosclerosis in them, expressing his pride in this achievement, which is added to the hospital records, and he also expressed his thanks to the Emirates Health Services Corporation for its support.
 Permanent hospital and provide it with the latest in modern medicine techniques.

-He added that the value and importance of the device lies in its ability to early detect sclerosis in the most delicate coronary capillaries, as well as its speed compared to the previous generation that is being used so far, which contributes to speeding up surgical interventions, performing accurate catheterizations and removing sclerosis in patients with complete success.
+He added that the value and importance of the device lies in its ability to detect sclerosis early in the minutest coronary capillaries, as well as its speed compared to the previous generation that is being used so far, which contributes to speeding up surgical interventions, performing accurate catheterizations and removing sclerosis in patients with complete success.

 In turn, Dr. Essam Al Zarouni, Executive Director of the Medical Services Sector at the Emirates Health Services Corporation, explained that the corporation continues its strategies to support its health facilities with the latest medical technology, in line with the country’s directions and projects towards providing the highest standards of digital services and health care services that rely on intelligence.
 He pointed out that Al Qasimi Hospital has become a medical edifice known for its achievements at the local and regional levels.